sadaqat17/download-multiple-genomes/README.md

    - **Option 2**: Download genomes from accession numbers.

 Based on your choice, the relevant script will run and you can follow the prompts to complete the download.

----

-## License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for details.